Volunteer With Dolphins

 - If you are looking for marine biology work experience these programs are a perfect way to learn and gain hands on work experience

-By participating in the dolphin census project in the northern Aegean Sea, I could reconnect with an aspiration I have had since I was a child : marine biology.
+By participating in the dolphin census project in the northern Aegean Sea off the coast of Greece allowed me to reconnect with an aspiration I have had since I was a child: marine biology.
 In a gorgeous setting I had the opportunity to accompany biologists in the field, follow their work methods and feel their passion for their research topic: the beautiful marine fauna of the region.
 The great professionalism and personal commitment I met at all levels of MOm's work impressed me: at the scientific level (project conception, data collection and processing), in the communication work and the awareness-raising, the inventiveness at fundraising and the conviction of the volunteers from a variety of backgrounds.

 The fieldwork consisted in systematically sailing around and scanning the horizon to locate dolphins.
 When we met some of them, their exact positions and the constitution of the group were identified and each individual was photographed, if possible from both flanks.
 After a few hours at sea, work continued in MOm's office: I helped sort the pictures we made at sea and match the left and right flanks of each individual to begin with the database that would allow getting a precise picture of the mediterranean dolphin populations situation and developing conservation strategies.
 The combination of fieldwork and data processing gave me a good understanding of MOm's work.
 Furthermore, I received explanations and got to see movies about the broader ecological conditions and about the socio-economic reasons underlying this situation.
 Thus a very comprehensive approach.